 Once you get your money, put it to good use!
 Avoid the temptation to spend the money without direction.
-Use the funding to make improvements to your restaurant so that you’ll easily be able to repay the loan.
+Use the funding to make improvements to your restaurant so that you’ll easily be able to repay the loan as profits increase.

-And though you might think you’re done paying attention to your financials once you get approved for restaurant funding, stay on top of it afterward as well: regularly check both your business credit report and your business credit scores so that you understand your restaurant’s financial health.
+And though you might think you’re done paying attention to your financials once you get approved for a restaurant business loan, stay on top of it afterward as well: regularly check both your business credit report and your business credit scores so that you understand your restaurant’s financial health.

 Business Loan Builder